sdiehl/wiwinwlh/tutorial.md

     go acc []                  = acc
 ```

-Function application to seq'd arguments often enough that is has a special
+Function application to seq'd arguments is common enough that it has a special
 operator.

 ```haskell